warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 {{site.data.keyword.cloudant_short_notm}} database instance
 and creates the database.
-The record takes the form of a log file, stored in a folder accessible by the Python web server.
+The record takes the form of a log file, which is stored in a folder accessible by the Python web server.

-We next create a folder (called `static` in our application), and get ready to store a file in it:
+Create a folder (called '`static`' in the application), and get ready to store a file in it:

 ```python